open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 ### Explore your metrics

 1. Go to the **Explore** page
-2. In the Query editor, select your Prometheus data source and enter the below query
+2. In the Query editor, select your data source and enter the following query

    ```PromQL